Harnessing satellite imagery and AI to help fight poverty in Africa

 How does this new study build upon your previous work?

-, published in 2016, was on five countries using one year of data.
+Our initial poverty-mapping work, published in 2016, was on five countries using one year of data.
 It relied on costly, high-resolution imagery at a much smaller, pilot scale.
 Now this work covers about two dozen countries — about half of the countries in Africa — using many more years of high-dimensional data.
 This provided underlying training datasets to develop the measurement models and allowed us to validate whether the models are making good poverty estimates.

 We're confident we can apply this technology and this approach to get reliable estimates for all the countries in Africa.